CerTusHack/Spice-website/README.md

 # Spice-website
-Web3 project using react and solana library fro $SPICE token
+Web3 project using react and solana library for $SPICE token